 - Hormones are metabolised and excreted in the gut.
 Sluggish digestion leads to resorption of hormones and compounds an existing hormonal balance.

 - The gut is involved with food intolerances, and adult acne is very closely linked with IBS and food intolerances.

-- The digestive system is linked to the lymphatic system, with food intolerances congesting the lymph system leading to congestion in the skin.
+- The digestive system is linked to the lymphatic system, with food intolerances congesting the lymph system, leading to congestion in the skin.

 So working to balance the GI tract ecology is an important first step in treating adult acne.

-Here are two steps that need to be addressed:
+Two steps that need to be addressed

 The mistake here is often not enough time without dairy, and not stopping the other common food intolerances.
 It really needs all 3 to be removed, for a minimum of 3 months.

 And only after 4 - 6 weeks will you start to see an improvement, because it takes time for the digestive inflammation to subside and then the lymph system to clear.

 Secondly is to rebuild the gut ecology.
 Our beneficial bacteria are under constant assault from antibiotics, GM foods, sugar, alcohol and processed foods.